eamonnmurphy/Booming_Bonobos/BoomingBonobos_README.md

 This project contains three folders (week2, week3, week7).
 Within each folder there are four sub-folders: code, data, results, sandbox.

 Code stores all the codes written for groupwork practicals.
 Data stores all the data needed to run the scripts stored in code.
 Results store the output of coding scripts.
-Sandbox is used for experimental purposes and is left empty.

 ##### Files in folders:
 ###### Week2: